 I start with a rudimentary refresher re: the P&L and Balance Sheet statements of an insurer.
-A general reinsurance solution is found, then tailored for various real-world issues: multi-country legal entities within an insurance group, dominance of catastrophe risk, dominance of long-tail risk.
-The positive features of such an approach to the insurer (in an IFRS17 and/or Solvency II environment) and to reinsurers (including non-traditional reinsurance capital) are explored.
-I also explore how to cover many risks (not just underwriting risk, but reserve risk, and reinsurance credit risk).
+A general reinsurance solution is found, then tailored for various real-world issues: dominance of catastrophe risk, dominance of long-tail risk.
+The positive features of such an approach to the insurer (including in an IFRS17 environment) and to reinsurers (including non-traditional Alternative Capital) are explored.

 Speaker: Richard Hartigan

 A2: Can an Eye on Investment Markets Smooth your Balance Sheet?

 How can insurers of all sizes develop a consistent framework to evaluate both assets and liabilities, smoothing the balance sheet in the process?
 Our objective is to demonstrate that with some relatively simple metrics many insurance companies can make significant improvements in capital allocation by considering such factors as: Interaction between the underwriting and asset risks; Global macro indicators for economic conditions; Factors affecting the underwriting cycle.
 By combining these in a consistent framework we would like to lead a discussion on whether insurance companies could improve capital allocation and mitigate downside risks.

 Speakers: Punil Chaubal and Daniel Banks, River and Mercantile Solutions

 A3: Life after the GDPR - ICO's Actions and PECR